joevartuli/JPropCompare/README.md

 Use jPropCompare as a command line tool to quickly compare property files from different environments.

 ### Maven Plugin
-A maven plugin has been requested, this will be coming soon)
+A maven plugin has been requested, this will be coming soon

 How to use jPropCompare
 -------
-jPropCompare uses the concept of

-`Actions`

-to state how the property files should be compared.
+jPropCompare uses the concept of `Actions` to state how the property files should be compared.
 Available actions currently include:

 * Symmetric difference in property name: Finds all property keys that are unique to a property file.
-This action is useful for comparing property files between each environment, where the key needs to be in each environment but the value can change
+This action is useful for comparing property files between each environment, where keys remain constant but the value changes
 * Symmetric difference in property value: Finds all property keys that are either unique to a property file or where the same property key differ in value
-* Intersection of values:
+* Intersection of values: Finds all property keys that are in both property files and have the same value.
-* Union in name:
+* Union of names: Feature request, coming soon.
-* Union in value:
+* Union of values: Feature request, coming soon.